Vortriz/IISERM/IDC101/README.md

-# IDC101

-All my codes for the course IDC101 undertaken at IISER Mohali.
+All my codes for the course **IDC101 - Introduction to computers** undertaken at IISER Mohali.